 What causes teeth stains?

-Teeth can become stained due to bacterial pigments, colour drinks such as wine, tea, coffee and coca cola.
+Teeth can become stained due to bacterial pigments, color drinks such as wine, tea, coffee, and coca cola.
 Other teeth stain causes include:

 ● Genetic factors

 ● Tetracycline-based antibacterial drugs

 ● Chlorhexidine – this substance is often used in toothpaste and mouthwash

 Dental bleaching is recommended for any individual suffering from one or more of the following:

 ● Mild fluorosis